jhanley634/dojo-blackboard/docs/secrets.md

 Do _not_ store valuable secrets in that repository, as it is accessible to diverse Python Meetup participants.
-If missuse of a key could reveal other secrets or cause more than $20 of loss before detection and revocation of the key, then it is too valuable to store here -- find some different aspect of the group project to collaboratively work on.
+If misuse of a key could reveal other secrets or cause more than $20 of loss before detection and revocation of the key, then it is too valuable to store here -- find some different aspect of the group project to collaboratively work on.
 Bad things happen not just through malice, but also through ignorance and accident.